One-Nexus/Synergy/README.md

 @include header();
 ```

-To change any values in the configuration, pass them to the mixin:
+To mutate any values in the configuration (independent of JS), pass them to the mixin:

 ```scss
 @include header((